 Better information about natural hazard occurrence in the future

-The use of scientific knowledge of climate effects is still limited when planning adaptation and implementation.
-This is mainly because studies are designed from the top (i.e. top-down studies).
+At present, the use of scientific knowledge is still limited when planning adaptation and implementation.

-Methods will be developed in three case studies with identified key stakeholders from different natural disasters:
+The methods are developed within three case studies with identified key stakeholders for different natural disasters:

 - Heat waves (City of Stockholm)

-- Torrential rains and floods (Karlstad and rescue service)
+- Torrential rains and floods (Karlstad and rescue services)

 The project is a collaboration between SMHI and SEI (Stockholm Environment Institute).

-Researchers from SMHI in the fields of climatology, hydrology, oceanography and air environment will pool their expertise to improve the methods used for climate impact analysis for hydrology, coastal flooding, and heatwaves.
+Researchers from SMHI in the fields of climatology, hydrology, oceanography and air quality contribute to develop new and improve existing methods for climate impact analysis in each area.

-will introduce and improve methods for participatory modelling, stakeholder mapping and decision processes.
+SEI will introduce and improve the methods for participatory modeling, surveying stakeholders and decision-making processes.